 Some may argue that the Fed indirectly influences mortgage rates.
 Really, the Fed is just trying to control inflation via short-term rates.
 This in turn dictates how longer-term rates may play out.

-Essentially, the market for longer-term rates such as 30-year mortgages (and mortgage-backed securities) might seek direction from Fed moves.
+Essentially, the market for longer-term rates such as 30-year mortgages (and mortgage-backed securities) might seek direction from Fed cues.

 The Fed tends to telegraph its moves well in advance, so it’s pretty rare for anyone to get too surprised the day they release their FOMC statement.

-That means the Fed statement can have an immediate impact on mortgage rates on the day it’s released, to the point where lenders may need to reprice ratesheets from morning to afternoon.
+That means the Fed statement can have an immediate impact on mortgage rates on the day it’s released, to the point where lenders may need to reprice their rate sheets from morning to afternoon.

-But, that reprice can completely counter the Fed’s move.
-For example, yesterday the Fed raised its key rate 0.25%, whereas mortgage lenders repriced to the better (lower).
+But that reprice can completely counter the Fed’s move.
+For example, the Fed can lower its key rate while mortgage lenders reprice rates higher.
+Or do absolutely nothing.

-Of course, it doesn’t always go so well.
-As alluded to, it can be a mystery as to how things will go post meeting, and you can always get hung out to dry.
-That’s why floating isn’t for the faint of heart.
+In summary, it can be a mystery as to how things will go post Fed statement, and you can always get hung out to dry.
+That’s why floating a mortgage rate isn’t for the faint of heart.

-As I always say, lenders will use any excuse to raise mortgage rates, but take their sweet old time lowering them.
-That means we could even see more improvement in coming days and weeks, despite the Fed’s rate increase yesterday.
+Just remember this; lenders will use any excuse to raise mortgage rates, but take their sweet old time lowering them.

 Tip: The only direct mortgage impact you’ll see from a Fed announcement is an increase or decrease in the prime rate, which affects the pricing of HELOCs, among other consumer loans.
 Everything else is indirect and not necessarily correlated.